-That, in turn, limits your $0 down buying power and ultimately how many active VA loans you can have at one time.
-In most cases, you would need to repay the original loan in full and dispose of the property in order to restore your full VA loan entitlement.
+That, in turn, limits your $0 down buying power and, ultimately, how many active VA loans you can have at one time.
+In most cases, you would need to repay the original loan in full and dispose of the property to restore your full VA loan entitlement.

-But there is a one-time exception that allows VA buyers to purchase a home, hold onto the property and then later regain access to their full VA loan entitlement.
+But there is a one-time exception that allows VA buyers to purchase a home, hold onto the property, and later regain access to their full VA loan entitlement.
 It’s known as the one-time restoration of entitlement.

-With the one-time restoration benefit, it’s possible to buy a home that ultimately becomes a vacation home or a rental property, and then turn around and restore your full VA loan entitlement for another purchase.
+With the one-time VA entitlement restoration benefit, it’s possible to buy a home that ultimately becomes a vacation home or a rental property and then turn around and restore your full VA loan entitlement for another purchase.

-That’s a big deal, because in most places qualified buyers with full entitlement can borrow up to $453,100 before having to factor in a down payment.
-Without the one-time restoration, you’d either have to get rid of the home or rely solely on any remaining VA loan entitlement you have.
+That’s a big deal because, in most places, qualified buyers with full entitlement can borrow as much as a lender is willing to extend them before having to factor in a down payment.
+Without the one-time VA restoration of entitlement, you’d either have to get rid of the home or rely solely on any remaining VA loan entitlement you have.